by Matt Wheeler | April 24, 2023

 During the week, you’ll find me at my desk, working on all kinds of different medical communications projects.
 At the weekend, I am almost certainly indulging my love of sports.
-My absolute favourite place to be is at Franklin’s Gardens, home of the Northampton Saints rugby side, with my season ticket in hand!
-And on a Sunday evening, I’ll be nervously checking out how my fantasy NFL team is doing… #whodat
+My absolute favorite place to be is at Franklin’s Gardens, home of the Northampton Saints rugby team, with my season ticket in hand!
+And on a Sunday evening, I’ll be nervously checking out how my fantasy NFL team is doing. #whodat

 Training

-“If you fail to prepare, you prepare to fail.” —Mark Spitz, 9-time Olympic champion swimmer
+“If you fail to prepare, you're prepared to fail.” —Mark Spitz, 9-time Olympic champion swimmer

-“Do you know what my favourite part of the game is?
+“Do you know what my favorite part of the game is?
 The opportunity to play.” —Mike Singletary, former linebacker and head coach in the NFL

 “Champions keep playing until they get it right.” —Billie Jean King, former world No. 1 tennis player and pioneer for equality and social justice